girl holding milk

 Highlights:

-• Consumers are seeking benefits like hydration, energy, relaxation, and more.
+• Category lines are blurring as consumers seek multiple benefits like hydration, energy, and protein.

 US Functional Beverage Market Overview